puigmontella/puigmontella.github.io/GrenobleTenerife.md

 ###   Days 27 and 28 - Huelva - Atlantic ocean - Tenerife:

-After 2400km, going up and down three times the mount Everest and just two flat tyres I've reached Tenerife.
+Me, my partner, my bike and our van embark in a ferry for a couple of days to reach Tenerife.
+The sea is rough and furious but I am feeling calm and full of joy after have accomplished such an adventure.
+After 2400km, going up and down three times the mount Everest and just two flat tyres I finaly reach Tenerife.
 Thanks Lau, Gus, Xuanning, Marta, Núria, papa, mama, Maria, Cristóbal, Rosa, Tuca, Alma, Júlia, Jose, Jan, Joel, Mandalay, Alba and all the people that in some way or another have helped me in my journey to Tenerife.

 ![day27_bikeGreTen](/assets/img/BikeGrenobleTenerife/day27.jpg "day27_bikeGreTen")